v4iv/theleakycauldronblog/README.md

 1. **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the minimal TypeScript starter.
+    Use the Gatsby CLI to create a new site, specifying the blog starter.

     ```shell
     # create a new Gatsby project